ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/2-Abbreviated-Installation.md

 ## Installing TTW

 1.)
 Download and unzip the [TTW 3.3.2 Installer](https://taleoftwowastelands.com/dl).
-Then create a new folder called `[No Delete] Tale of Two Wastelands`
+Then create a new folder called `[NoDelete] Tale of Two Wastelands`

 2.)
 Make sure Steam is fully closed, then run the Tale of Two Wastelands Launcher.
-Set the paths for where your `Fallout 3`, `Fallout NV`, & `[No Delete] Tale of Two Wastelands` main directories are located, then press install (This takes a while)
+Set the paths for where your `Fallout 3`, `Fallout NV`, & `[NoDelete] Tale of Two Wastelands` main directories are located, then press install (This takes a while)

 3.)
-After the TTW Launcher successfully completes the installation, zip up the `[No Delete] Tale of Two Wastelands` folder.
+After the TTW Launcher successfully completes the installation, zip up the `[NoDelete] Tale of Two Wastelands` folder.
 You may now safely delete Fallout 3 from your computer.

 4.)
 When Wabbajack successfully completes installing the modlist, drag this 7zip into your `Capital Punishment/Downloads` directory.
 Go back to your main `Capital Punishment directory`, then open up `Mod Organizer 2`

 5.)
-On the right hand side, sort by Filetime until you see your `[No Delete] Tale of Two Wastelands.7z` at the top.
+On the right hand side, sort by Filetime until you see your `[NoDelete] Tale of Two Wastelands.7z` at the top.
 Drag and drop this to the top of the lefthand separator `PUT TALE OF TWO WASTELANDS HERE`

 ## Preconfigured Save Setup (RECOMMENDED BUT OPTIONAL )